RajaniRaman/face_body_-integration/README.md

-# project_yordanka
+# Face-body integration

-Integration of face and body in deep convolutional neural networks
+Integration of face and body in the deep convolutional neural networks